 Protect New Hampshire's Lakes

-New Hampshire's lakes at risk
+New Hampshire's lakes need our help

-- More than half of New Hampshire’s streams are vulnerable to pollution and development
+- More than half of New Hampshire’s streams are vulnerable to pollution and development.

-- The drinking water for nearly half a million New Hampshire residents could be at risk
+- The drinking water for nearly half a million New Hampshire residents could be at risk.

-- More than 2,000 New Hampshire residents across the state have signed our petition urging the EPA to protect our lakes
+- More than 2,000 New Hampshire residents across the state have signed our petition urging the EPA to protect our lakes.